|

 Hand and Shears : Cloth Fair E C 1

-A pub has stood on this spot in Cloth fair since the 12th century, what was once a busy street where the bartholomew Fair was held each year during the middle ages, and cattle were led to Smithfield market, now a quite corner of hidden London.
-At one time owned by the Merchant Taylor's and so allowed to bare the Hand and Shears emblem.
-A popular place for a drink before
+A pub has stood on this spot in Cloth Fair since the 12th century, in which was once a busy street where the Bartholomew Fair was held each year during the middle ages.
+Cattle would also pass through on their way to Smithfield Market.
+Nowadays full of charm and a quiet corner of hidden London.
+This pub was once owned by the Merchant Taylor's and so allowed to bare the Hand and Shears emblem.
+Historically a popular place for a quick drink before heading to Newgate Prison, to see the executions.
+The sign above the door reads "The last ale house before the Newgate executions."

 The Viaduct Tavern : 126 Newgate Street, E C 1

-As the name suggests, The Viaduct Tavern is named after the nearby Holborn Viaduct, both of which were opened by Queen Victoria in 1869.
-This event was presumably one of Victoria's last public engagements, as Prince Albert had died eight years earlier and Victoria's 'retirement' from public life - in mourning - is well documented
+The Viaduct Tavern is built on the site of the Giltspur Street Compter, a sheriff's prison demolished in 1855.
+In the cellar of this Victorian pub are the cells for holding the rogues of the day.
+As the pub name suggests, The Viaduct Tavern is named after the nearby Holborn Viaduct, both the pub and Viaduct were opened by Queen Victoria in 1869.
+This event was presumably one of the few of Queen Victoria's last public engagements, as Prince Albert had died eight years earlier and Victoria's 'retirement' from public life - in mourning - is well documented.

-Dirty Dicks : 202 Bishopsgate, E C 1 Dirty Dicks around 1950 note the sawdust floor
+Dirty Dicks : 202 Bishopsgate, E C 1

 Nathaniel Bentley was an ironmonger who had a shop in Leadenhall Street.